Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Introduction

 where $\widehat{\mathbf{K}} = K(\mathbf{X},\mathbf{X}) + \mu\mathbf{I}$ and $\Theta = (\mu, f, l)$ denotes the hyperparameter set.
 The derivatives of NLML are given by

 When computed exactly---for example, using a Cholesky factorization---both the NLML and its gradients require $\mathcal{O}(n_1^3)$ complexity.
 This cubic scaling quickly renders direct GP training impractical for large datasets.
-To mitigate this challenge, two main families of approximation strategies have been developed: (i) simplifying the GP model itself~\cite{pmlr-v5-titsias09a, hensman2013gaussianprocessesbigdata,wilson2015thoughtsmassivelyscalablegaussian, pmlr-v80-pleiss18a,covariance}, and (ii) approximating the NLML objective~\eqref{eq:loss} and its gradients~\eqref{eq:loss_grad} through iterative methods \cite{Gardner_Pleiss_Weinberger_Bindel_Wilson_2018,pmlr-v162-wenger22a,wagner2025preconditionedadditivegaussianprocesses}.
+To mitigate this challenge, two main families of approximation strategies have been developed: (i) simplifying the GP model itself~\cite{pmlr-v5-titsias09a, hensman2013gaussianprocessesbigdata,wilson2015thoughtsmassivelyscalablegaussian, pmlr-v80-pleiss18a,covariance,ambikasaran2015fast,minden2017fast,geoga2020scalable}, and (ii) approximating the NLML objective~\eqref{eq:loss} and its gradients~\eqref{eq:loss_grad} through iterative methods \cite{Gardner_Pleiss_Weinberger_Bindel_Wilson_2018,pmlr-v162-wenger22a,wagner2025preconditionedadditivegaussianprocesses}.
 In the latter category, the term $\widehat{\mathbf{K}}^{-1}\mathbf{y}$ is typically estimated using Krylov subspace methods~\cite{Saad_2003}, while trace terms are approximated with stochastic estimators such as Hutchinson’s method~\cite{Hutchinson_1989, doi:10.1137/1.9781611976496.16} or stochastic Lanczos quadrature~\cite{Ubaru_Chen_Saad_2017}.

-In this work, we exploit the fact that many large-scale stochastic optimization algorithms require only unbiased estimates of the gradients, rather than exact evaluations.
+In this paper, we focus on constructing stochastic Krylov estimators whose gradient estimates are unbiased (or bias-reduced) at a prescribed computational budget, rather than insisting on fully converged inner solves.
 Instead of computing~\eqref{eq:loss_grad} or related quantities exactly, we replace the costly matrix operations with low-variance stochastic estimators.
 This enables the use of a stochastic gradient-based outer loop while greatly reducing the computational expense of each iteration.
-Building on this property, we develop a class of \emph{Preconditioned Truncated Single-Sample (PTSS)} estimators for scalable estimation of linear system solutions and log-determinants across a wide range of stochastic optimization problems.
+Building on this property, we develop a class of \emph{Preconditioned Truncated Single-Sample (PTSS)} estimators, where truncation refers to a fixed number of iterations, for scalable estimation of linear system solutions and log-determinants across a wide range of stochastic optimization problems.
 By combining preconditioning with a stochastic truncated Lanczos approximation, PTSS produces low-variance estimators without incurring the expense of unnecessarily accurate solutions.
+Compared to deterministic truncation with the same expected computational cost, this randomized approach can significantly mitigate bias, while the estimator variance is controlled given a sufficiently accurate preconditioner.